keithjlee/Asap.jl/README.md

 # aSAP
 aSAP is...
-- the anti-SAP2000
+- the anti-SAP (2000)
-- results as soon as possible
+- results as Soon As Possible
-- a structural analysis package
+- a Structural Analysis Package

 Designed first-and-foremost for information-rich data structures and ease of querying, but always with performance in mind.